adam-zhang-lcps/papers/coffee-filter-drag.typ

     2, 3, 4, and 5 filters stacked together.
 + Plot mass vs. terminal velocity.
 Fit a linear trendline, and record the slope and $R^2$ in @trendlines.
 + Plot mass vs. terminal velocity squared.
 Fit a linear trendline, and record the slope and $R^2$ in @trendlines.

 #figure(
+    image(
+        "assets/coffee-filter-drag/coffee-filter-vernier-screenshot.png",
-    image("assets/coffee-filter-vernier-screenshot.png", width: 70%),
+        width: 70%,
+    ),
     caption: [Example of Selecting and Fitting a Linear Trendline to Find Terminal Velocity], ) <vernier-example>